CannerCMS/docs.canner.io/docs/start-quick-3commands.md

 ## 1. Install Canner CLI

 Make sure you have already installed NodeJS and use the command below to install `@canner/cli` globally.
-And as the [official NPM docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) mentioned, we also recommend using a Node version manager to prevent the [EACCESS issue](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
+And as the [official NPM docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) mentioned, we also recommend using a Node version manager to prevent the [EACCES issue](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) if you need to install `@canner/cli` with `sudo`.

 ```shell